ngraveio/ur-registry/ur-packages/sign-request-response/README.md

 const nativeTx =
   '4478f49a92c565e944b6021ea10d78e4d357217f07d7b04120ee8089a5df75566c004c740575091c360d45d820711afef7be6f30b972904ec0a9a312f90a84020a000036a21afaa10f9470af5db383080017a46a459edd00'

 // Create the CryptoSignRequest object.
-The CryptoCoinIdentity identifies this signRequest as a Tezos sign request. const tezSignRequest = new CryptoSignRequest({
+The CoinIdentity identifies this signRequest as a Tezos sign request. const tezSignRequest = new CryptoSignRequest({
-  coinId: new CryptoCoinIdentity(EllipticCurve.Ed25519, 1729),
+  coinId: new CoinIdentity(EllipticCurve.Ed25519, 1729),
   derivationPath: "m/44'/1729'/0'/0'/0'",
   signData: Buffer.from(nativeTx, 'hex'),
   metadata: new TezosSignRequestMeta({